ATM-HSW/libHttp/README.md

 printf("\n");
 ```

+## Integration tests

+Integration tests are located in the `TESTS` folder and are ran through [Greentea](https://github.com/ARMmbed/greentea).
+Instructions on how to run the tests are in [http-example](https://os.mbed.com/teams/sandbox/code/http-example/).

+## Mbed OS 5.10 or lower

+If you want to use this library on Mbed OS 5.10 or lower, you need to add the [TLSSocket](https://github.com/ARMmbed/TLSSocket) library to your project.
+This library is included in Mbed OS 5.11 and up.

 ## Tested on

 * K64F with Ethernet.
 * NUCLEO_F411RE with ESP8266.
 * ODIN-W2 with WiFi.
 * K64F with Atmel 6LoWPAN shield.
+* DISCO-L475VG-IOT01A with WiFi.
 * [Mbed Simulator](https://github.com/janjongboom/mbed-simulator).

 But this should work with any Mbed OS 5 device that implements the `NetworkInterface` API.